pixeldrama/file-storage/README.md

 POST /api/upload-jobs/{jobId}
 Content-Type: multipart/form-data
 ```
 Uploads a file for the specified job ID.
+Files are automatically scanned for viruses after upload.

 ### Download File
 ```
 GET /api/files/{fileId}
 ```
 Downloads a file by its ID.
+Files are only available for download after passing antivirus scanning.
+If a file is still being scanned, the request will return a 404 status code.

 ### Metrics
 ```